emimontesdeoca/emimontesdeoca.github.io/_posts/2020-01-14-ci-dotnet-core-and-travis-ci.md

 # Requirements

-In order to make this work you three simple things:
+In order to make this work you need three simple things:

 1. Latest version of Visual Studio 2019
 2. Github account